 Negative SEO techniques are being used on targets such as competitors or those with opposing viewpoints to lower their search rankings and diminish their web presence.
 In my client’s case, the pages the sites mentioned his brand, also mentioned other company brands in other areas on their sites, implying a negative SEO service for hire.
 Research on the sites themselves was inconclusive as the sites were hosted at various locations around the world with fake contact information.

 The first step in combatting negative SEO attacks using inbound links is the disavow tool.
 However, these sites did not link back to the official company site so a different tactic was required.
 The sites that listed the client also listed other companies, so I researched them to try to find a common thread.
 Unfortunately, no common element was found which led further credibility to the theory that this was done through a service.
 I contacted some of the companies and asked whether they conducted an investigation and whether they would be willing to share information but found that an investigation was not performed or they were not willing to share information.

 Our next course of action was to perform more active probes.
-I set up accounts at various service broker sites, which I like to call “micro-outsourcing” sites, such as Fiverr, Gigbucks, Tenbux and others.
+I set up accounts at various service broker sites, which I like to call “micro-outsourcing” sites, such as Fiverr and Gigbucks, among others.
 I then searched for SEO related services and purchased services where the description implied that black hat techniques might be used.
 I created several test sites and monitored search results for the sites to see where the traffic was coming from.